Arintia/movie-recommendation/README.md

 - [ ] Better error handling.
 - [ ] 404 page.
 - [ ] Ability for users to give a thumbs up and thumbs down to comments.
+- [ ] General testing and bug fixing.

 ### Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.